 This shift was identified by the TAC during the 2011 planning process, and it was determined that the managers needed to focus their attention on re-affirming the District's role.
+The issue involves a disconnection between how the Managers and stakeholders viewed their roles in the District.
 This issue involves a disconnection between how the managers see their role (local sponsor to the COE) versus the stakeholders' expectations of being the organization responsible for protecting, preserving, and restoring water resources within the District, as required per the mission and purpose of its formation.
-To successfully implement the goals and strategies of this Plan, it is important for all parties to be on the same page.
+In order to To successfully implement the goals and strategies of this Plan, it is important for all parties to be on the same page.
 Therefore, Goal 1 - Organizations Management, described below, was included in this Plan.